 Now let me tell you about a few things you can not miss during the party!

-Mickey’s Not So Scary Halloween Party Must See
+Not So Scary Must-Sees

 The first one is Mickey’s “Boo to You” Halloween Parade.
 There are two parades nightly at 9:15 and 11:15 PM.
 The second parade is usually less crowded.